moustafa-elhagri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state prints the current working directory's contents into a file named ls_cwd_content.
 9-duplicate_last_line duplicates the last line in file iacta.
 10-no_more_js removes all .js files from working directory and all its subs.
+11-directories print sthe number of directories and subs in the working directory.